jhagon/sample_tracker/DEVEL.markdown

 gem 'devise', '1.4.9'
 ```

-and then did a @bundle install@ followed by:
+and then did a `bundle install` followed by:

 ```
 rails generate devise:install